VK LAB / Cinematography Notes

 Natural light / luxury campaigns

-Desert Light for Luxury Campaigns
+Desert Light in Luxury Campaigns

-Why open landscapes, hard sun and controlled negative fill can give luxury fashion films a precise and memorable atmosphere.
+Why open landscapes, hard sun and controlled negative fill can give fashion films a precise and memorable atmosphere.

 Read article